Broadway Limited (Boardwalk Empire): Plot

 After being informed that the robbery survivor has been hospitalized, Nucky orders Eli to kill him before he can be questioned by federal agents.
-At a livery stable, Nucky finalizes a deal with Chalky White to dilute and bottle bootlegged whiskey for resale in exchange for 36% of profits.
+At a livery stable, Nucky finalizes a deal with Chalky to dilute and bottle bootlegged whisky for resale in exchange for 35% of profits.
 Eli attempts to smother the witness, but is interrupted by Van Alden, who uses a clever ruse to smuggle him out of the hospital.
 Nucky arranges for Margaret to be hired at a dress shop in Atlantic City's Ritz-Carlton hotel; the Frenchwoman who owns the shop is angered when Nucky makes her fire her experienced assistant.
 Nucky's mistress, Lucy Danzinger, visits the shop and takes every opportunity to insult Margaret while she assists her in trying on dresses.

-Van Alden tries to transport the witness to New York but is soon forced to get him medical attention and strongarms a dentist into giving the man injections of cocaine to keep him alive.
-The witness reveals Jimmy's involvement in his shooting before dying of complications from the torture inflicted on him by Van Alden.
+Van Alden tries to transport the witness to New York, but is soon forced to get him medical attention.
+He strongarms a dentist into giving the witness injections of cocaine to keep him alive.
+The witness reveals Jimmy's involvement in his shooting before dying of complications from torture inflicted on him by Van Alden.
 Rothstein learns that the witness, a distant family member, has died, and sends Luciano to Atlantic City to find Jimmy and uncover the identity of his accomplice.
 Elsewhere, Jimmy learns of Angela's friendship with a local photographer and is forced to confront the reality that his decision to fight in the war cost him numerous opportunities to be a good father and provide for his family.
 Nucky informs Jimmy that with Van Alden on his trail, he can no longer risk his own interests by protecting him.
-Though Angela protests that he can't just leave them again, Jimmy packs his belongings and flees on a train headed westward to Chicago.
+Though Angela protests that he can't leave them again, Jimmy packs his belongings and flees on a train bound for Chicago.

 Mickey gets released from jail and meets with his financial backers, the D'Alessio brothers from Philadelphia; displeased with Mickey losing their investment in his liquor business, they demand that he repay their losses or suffer the consequences.
-Chalky discovers that his driver, a boy of just nineteen years of age, has been lynched.
-Nucky warns Chalky not to spark a race riot by seeking revenge and agrees to increase his take to 50% of profits in return for agreeing to let Eli cover up the boy's death as that of a jealous husband shooting him for sleeping with his wife.
-Van Alden is ordered to return home by his superiors at the Bureau while they determine whether he has the legal authority to continue his investigation.
+Chalky discovers that his driver, a nineteen-year-old boy, has been lynched.
+Nucky warns Chalky not to spark a race riot by seeking revenge and agrees to increase his take to 50% of profits in return for agreeing to let Eli cover up the killing.
+Van Alden is ordered to return home by his superiors at the Bureau of Prohibition while they determine whether he has the legal authority to continue his investigation.
 Nucky silently contemplates whether he might want to start a family.